starportx/starportx.github.io/_posts/2014-07-04-tools-unity.markdown

 project-date: Mar 2017
 client: Tencent
 category: Mobile
-description: Assets importer manager, use profiles to control various resource importing.
+description: An assets importer manager, which automatically setup resources when importing.
+You can use different presets and rules for different resources and folders.
 ---